HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

         - **When creating this correction subtask request:**
             -   **The `## CONTEXT` section MUST contain ONLY a list of the static analysis errors reported.** Do not include other original context unless absolutely necessary to locate the error.
             -   **The `## Constraints` section MUST explicitly state that the Coder should ONLY fix the listed static analysis errors and make NO other changes.**
-        - Delegate this correction task (typically to the same Coder level, unless escalation is warranted) using `new_task` and the strict format defined above.
+        - Delegate this correction task (typically to the same Coder level, unless escalation is warranted) using the built-in `new_task` tool and the strict format defined above.
         - This correction task **must be completed and verified successfully** before proceeding to the next originally planned subtask.
     - **If static analysis passes:** Proceed with the next planned subtask or final synthesis.
 - **Final Synthesis:** Once all subtasks related to the original request (including any necessary correction tasks) are successfully completed and verified, synthesize the information from all relevant `Subtask Completion Reports` into a single, comprehensive final report for the Sparc Orchestrator using `attempt_completion`.
 Summarize the work performed based on the initial request and outcomes.